Roast Beef 101

 Tie, Season & Allow to Stand

->

-> There are several cuts of meat that thoroughly benefit from trussing prior to being cooked.
+There are several cuts of meat that thoroughly benefit from trussing prior to being cooked.
 Trussing forces the roast beef to stay in a more even shape helping to ensure that it cooks evenly.
-Not only that, but it also makes presentation and slicing much easier to navigate.
+Not only that, but it also makes a presentation and slicing much easier to navigate.

->

-> Once trussed, pat the roast dry with paper towel, sprinkle with kosher salt and pepper and allow to stand at room temp for a half hour.
+Once trussed, pat the roast dry with a paper towel, sprinkle with kosher salt and pepper and allow to stand at room temp for a half hour.
 Always make sure you season all sides generously.

->

-> For our prime rib we went a step further and made up a rub to add additional flavor.
+For our prime rib we went a step further and made up a rub to add additional flavor.

 Isn’t that stunning?!
 Now you are looking so forward to the final roast and diving in aren’t you?